 -No, it does not.
 Nor does T&T

-Does GS4 have dual language?
+Do GS4 or GK have dual language?

 Where does the game take place?